 Your lawyer will talk to witnesses as well as find people who may have fallen in the same area before.
 They may take additional pictures to show that the property hasn’t been repaired since the previous accidents.
 The more evidence you have, the stronger your case will be.

 Ensuring the Claim Is Completed Correctly and Filed on Time

 Making mistakes on the documents used to file a personal injury claim can cost you valuable time.
 Every state has a statute of limitations or time frame during which you must file your complaint.
-In Fishers, Indiana, as in the rest of the state, the statute of limitations for personal injury claims is usually two years from the time of the accident.
+In Indiana, the statute of limitations (Code § 34-11-2-4.
+Section 34-11-2-4) for personal injury claims is two years from the time of the accident.
 If you fail to meet this time limit, you will lose your right to file a claim and therefore receive compensation..

 The laws are different for cases against the City of Fishers, Indiana or Hamilton County.
 Make sure you follow the guidelines for filing a slip and fall claim against any business or governmental entity.